Pyprohly/reddit-api-doc-notes/docs/api-reference/modmail.rst

    * `title` (string): The title of the submission in which the comment resides.
    * `permalink` (string): A URL to the comment.
    "
-   "recentConvos","object","Other conversations this user is involved in.
+   "recentConvos","object","Other modmail conversations this user is involved in.
    An object mapping conversation ID36s to a permalink to other conversations.

    The order of the keys in this mapping is significant.